zephyrtronium/crazy/README.md

 block (_not_ just to generate a single value).
 The MB/s throughput is generally a better indicator of performance.
 It is encouraged to use the `-benchtime` argument to `go test` in order to measure generation of more values.

+The package currently contains some testing artifacts related to unusual slowdown observed in Xoroshiro between Go 1.9.7 and 1.10.
+In particular, the package currently may only build on amd64, and the Asmxoro function will go away once the issues are resolved.